 Expiry and Validity Dates

 The police background check must have been completed within the six months prior to the final processing of the application for a certificate of registration.
-Extensions on the validity police background checks will not be provided, instead a new police background check must be completed.
+Extensions on the validity of police background checks will not be provided; instead a new police background check must be completed.

 The Declaration of Good Character must be submitted at the time of each application.

 As per the Pharmacy Act, pharmacy professionals are required to self-report to the College in a timely fashion, if he or she: